survivejs/site/posts/111-dll-interview.md

 ## How does *d-l-l* differ from other solutions?

 There are no other solutions.
-The only other option is do everything *d-l-l* does manually yourself.
-This means maintaining the extra DLL configuration and referencing it in your code.
+The only other option is do everything *d-l-l* does yourself manually.
+Doing this means maintaining the additional DLL configuration and referencing it in your code.
 The point of *d-l-l* is to avoid this complexity.

 ## Why did you develop *d-l-l*?